CS683/LectureNotes/Module2.md

 # Module 2 Basic UIs
 ## Activities
-1. an android UI component
+1. An activity is an android UI component
-2. need to be declared in the AndroidManifest.xml file
+2. It need to be declared in the AndroidManifest.xml file
-3. Define a Java class (define interaction, control) & a xml layout (defines look , view)
+3. To create an activity, we need to define a Java/kotlin class (define interaction, control) and a xml layout (defines its look, view)
-4. Callback functions in the activity class, lifecycle
+4. There are several callback functions defined in the Activity class.
+These callback functions define the lifecycle of the activity.
-5. foreground vs background, visible vs invisible, open the app, close the app, switch between apps, press home button, back button, overview button
+5. Understand the differences between foreground and background, visible and invisible.
+Understand how the callback functions are called when open an app, close an  app, switch between apps, press the home button, the back button, or the overview button.
-6. activity with the intent filter to receive action.MAIN intent will start first.
+6. An Activity with the intent filter to receive action MAIN intent will start first.
 This is defined in the manfiest file.

 ## Views and Viewgroups
 1. View is the base class for all UI widgets.
 A simple widget like textview is a view.
 2. A viewgroup is also a view.
-3. Composite pattern is used here
+3. Composite pattern is used here.
+4. Clearly understand several class diagrams in the Module 2 lecture notes on blackboard.

+## Layout
+1. The Layout classes inherit from Viewgroup, so a layout is a viewgroup.
+It is also a view.
+2. There are several different layouts provided by android.
+Commonly used are linear layout, frame layout, constraint layout and coordinator layout.
+3. ConstraintLayout is different in android support library.
+For all view components defined in the constraint layout, we need to specify at least two constraints, one is horizontal constraint, the other is vertical constraint.
+Without specify any constraint, the view widget will be placed on the top left corner.
+4. The views in the LinearLayout can be positioned either horitonzally in a column or vertically in a row.
+5. FrameLayout is usually used to hold a single child view.
+If there are multiple children views, they are drawn in a stack, with the most recently added child on top.

 ## Event Handling
 1. defined in the java class